Piyush8296/social-media-service/README.md

 ## Techincal Specifications
 * The Backend is a REST API built in ExpressJS and NodeJS.
 * MongoDB is used as the NoSQL Database.
+* Server port is 9000 and MongoDB port is 27017

 ## Installation